Skip to content

 License VS Code Status

-Visualize SQL dependencies right inside VS Code.
-Ask @lineage in Copilot Chat to explore your graph with natural language — or browse interactively with search, trace, and schema overview.
+Visualise SQL dependencies right inside VS Code.
+Ask @lineage in Copilot Chat to explore your lineage graph in natural language — or browse interactively with search, trace, and schema overview.

 Import from .dacpac files or connect directly to SQL Server, Azure SQL, Fabric Data Warehouse, or Synapse Dedicated SQL Pool.